martinescardo/ExactRealNumberComputationInHaskell/README.md

        f k x   = if x  < 0.0 then -1 : f (k-1) (2.0 * x + 1)
                              else  1 : f (k-1) (2.0 * x - 1)

-example2 = (toDouble piDividedBy32) * 32
+example2 = 32 * toDouble piDividedBy32
 example3 = example2 - pi
 ```
 The last example gives `0.0`, which confirms that Haskell correctly
-computes π in Double.
+computes π in `Double`.
 Or that our algorithms so far are not
 completely wrong.

 ## Multiplication by an integer